 “If the dairy sector can continue to decrease methane, it can reduce its warming contribution,” said Frank Mitloehner, one of the authors of the paper and an animal scientist and air quality specialist/director of the CLEAR Center at UC Davis.
 “Other sectors of society can’t do that as easily, but dairy can because the main greenhouse gas it produces is methane.
 If we reduce that methane, not only can we reach climate neutrality, but we can also chip away at historical emissions, and the sector can become part of a climate solution.”

 Thumbs up for feed additives and digesters

-Only under the third scenario was the industry projected to hit net-zero by 2027 – though the UC Davis researchers warned that in order to be successful, there must be ‘continued research and bringing to market new methane-reducing technology’ while policymakers ‘must make it advantageous’ for dairy farmers to implement climate-smart solutions.
+In short, as long as the state's dairies are able to cut methane by 40%, the sector would achieve climate neutrality – though the UC Davis researchers warned that in order to be successful, there must be ‘continued research and bringing to market new methane-reducing technology’ while policymakers ‘must make it advantageous’ for dairy farmers to implement climate-smart solutions.